Perhaps a better question would be — Why Not?

 How long does divorce mediation take and what are the costs?

 The length of mediation depends on what issues have been agreed to prior to mediation and those issues that need to be addressed during mediation.
-Also, the amount of time spent in mediation is contingent upon you and your spouse’s willingness to come to agreements that are equitable for the both of you and your willingness to do what is in the best interests of your children.
+Also, the amount of time spent in mediation is contingent upon you and your spouse’s willingness to come to agreements that are equitable for both of you and your willingness to do what is in the best interests of your children.
 The time spent in mediation can be reduced if you and your spouse are able to come to agreements prior to mediation, or at the least, narrow down your options to a few workable ones.
 However, if you and your spouse are not able to discuss your divorce outside of mediation, it is strongly recommended that you avoid it at all costs.
-When couples try to work out issues on their own and it leads to arguments and “drawing lines in the sand”, it makes mediation more difficult and time consuming.
+When couples try to work out issues on their own and it leads to arguments and “drawing lines in the sand”, it makes mediation more difficult and time-consuming.

 On average, pre-decree divorce mediation can be completed in 5-8 hours.
 Again, how long it takes really depends on what if any communication there is between the divorcing couples and their level of animosity for each other.
-If either one of the spouses is unwilling to budge from their certain position on a divorce issues, mediation may not be an option for them and they may have to litigate in court.
+If either one of the spouses is unwilling to budge from their position on certain divorce issues, mediation may not be an option for them and they may have to litigate in court.
 Once this happens, communication is shut down and the fight begins.

-Also, divorce in the court system is public domain.
+Also, divorce in the court system is in the public domain.
 Anybody can sit in court and hear the specifics of your divorce.
 On the other hand, mediation is confidential, private and conducted behind closed doors.
 In mediation, there are no lawyers putting up walls between you and your spouse.
 Mediation is about working together, doing things in the best interests of your children and focusing on being able to be parents for your children for years to come.
-Unfortunately, divorce in the court system is designed to put up that wall and limit communication, which inevitably leads to many post divorce problems and many more hours and thousands of dollars in court.
+Unfortunately, divorce in the court system is designed to put up that wall and limit communication, which inevitably leads to many post-divorce problems and many more hours and thousands of dollars in court.